-Stunning Historic homes fill Prescott neighborhoods.
-Did you know that the oldest house is Prescott dates to 1864?
+Today, Prescott is home to numerous historic sites and homes!
+These grand old homes, with detailed architecture, beautiful peaks, and peaceful porches, are breathtaking.
+Did you know that the oldest house in Prescott dates to 1864?
 It is the Fort Misery log cabin at Sharlot Hall Museum.
 The Fort Misery log cabin was built in 1864 and moved to the Sharlot Hall Museum property in 1943.

+If you're looking for a piece of history to call your own, consider the many historic homes available in Prescott.
+From charming bungalows to grand Victorians, there is something for everyone.
+Buying a historical home in Prescott can be an exciting experience, with unique features and stories that will keep you captivated for generations.
 But, as we have seen on popular HGTV shows, historic homes can come with problems.
-That doesn't mean you have to turn your back on the antique hardwood floors or old stained-glass windows.
-Still, it is smart to pause and consider the pros and cons of owning, maintaining, or renovating a historic home.
+That doesn't mean you must turn your back on antique hardwood floors or old stained-glass windows.
+Still, it is wise to pause and consider the pros and cons of owning, maintaining, or renovating a historic home.

 If you'd like to look at historic homes or think perhaps it's time to consider something a bit newer, let me help you find just the right house: